DanMyers300/FWGS/readme.md

     - Converted training data .json to a binary format that spacy can understand

 ### src/run_ner.py
-- The main ner file.
-This one condenses all the different items into one file
+- This is the main script.
+This contains objects for each of the items to extract.

 ---
 <!-- CONTACT -->
 ## Contact